AlreadyBored/nodejs-assignments/assignments/graphql-service/assignment.md

    2.1. npm run test-rule
 3. Solve `n+1` graphql problem with [dataloader](https://www.npmjs.com/package/dataloader).
    You can use only one "findMany" call per loader to consider this task completed.
-   It's ok to leave the use of the dataloader even if only one entity was requested.
    3.1. npm run test-loader
+   3.2. npm run test-loader-prime
+   Further optimizations to successfully pass the tests.
+   You can use [graphql-parse-resolve-info](https://github.com/graphile/graphile-engine/tree/master/packages/graphql-parse-resolve-info) package to parse GraphQLResolveInfo.

 ### Info:
 It is forbidden to add new npm dependencies.